-Peer mentors and new undergraduate students are matched based on their faculty.
-For example, if you are a first year student studying the Bachelor of Commerce, you will have a peer mentor from the Faculty of Business and Economics.
+Peer mentors and new undergraduate students are matched based on their course.
+For example, if you are a first-year student studying the Bachelor of Commerce, you will have a peer mentor who has undertaken that course at the University of Melbourne.

 How long will I have a peer mentor for?